• Home

 Yep, installation of the bathroom cabinet in progress.

-We used heavy duty anchor bolts to secure it to the wall over the toilet, the perfect alternative if you can’t find a stud or don’t feel like trying to find one.
+We used heavy-duty anchor bolts to secure it to the wall over the toilet, the perfect alternative if you can’t find a stud or don’t feel like trying to find one.

 Anchor bolts for the bathroom cabinet.

-Sure, with anchor bolts you’ll have to drill a slightly bigger hole into the wall to accomodate the anchor, but it’s worth it in the end because that toggle will clamp on to the backside of the drywall securely, and that baby isn’t going anywhere.
-I think ours will hold 200 lbs, and is not that blurry in person.
-The white donut is a spacer that sits behind the cabinet, it came with our IKEA hardware kit, but the bolts did not.
+Sure, with anchor bolts you’ll have to drill a slightly bigger hole into the wall to accommodate the anchor, but it’s worth it.
+The toggle will clamp onto the backside of the drywall securely, and it isn’t going anywhere.

 Installing the wall anchor for the bathroom cabinet.